300 Club

 After this, participants usually warm up in the sauna again, often with the aid of alcoholic beverages.
 After joining the 300 Club, members are entitled to wear commemorative patches.

 The first 300 Club outside of Antarctica was established on January 30, 2019 near Minneapolis, Minnesota during a polar vortex.
 With an outside temperature of -27 F, three men heated their backyard sauna to 280 F and sat inside for 10 minutes.
 Upon exiting the sauna, they sprinted around a flagpole planted in honor of the South Pole tradition and took a brief roll in the snow before returning to the sauna.

 In popular culture

 Dr. John Bird's award-winning book, One Day, One Night: Portraits of the South Pole chronicles life and science at the station, including the 300 Club.

 The 200 Club

-Another version, called 200 Club exists at the Russian Vostok Station located at the Pole of Cold where temperatures regularly reach as low as -80 C. To join the club one must first endure the heat of the sauna at 120 C and then spend at least 200 seconds outside the station at −80 °C. The number 200 refers to the degree Celsius difference in temperature.
+Another version, called 200 Club exists at the Russian Vostok Station located at the Pole of Cold where temperatures regularly reach as low as -80 C. To join the club one must first endure the heat of the sauna at 120 C and then spend at least 200 seconds outside the station at −80 °C. The number 200 refers to the temperature variation in Celsius.